Attention Building Owners: The deadline of June 1, 2026 has passed. Contact us today for rush services!

 Secure Your Chicago Energy Benchmarking & Data Verification Compliance.

 As of late 2025, Chicago’s energy reporting process has shifted.
-A new compliance platform and knowledgebase (BEAM) has replaced the legacy workflow, and the deadline for 2024 data has been extended to January 15, 2026.
+A new compliance platform and knowledgebase (BEAM) has replaced the legacy workflow, and the deadline for 2025 data was June 1, 2026.

 Sheehan Engineering simplifies this transition.
 We provide turnkey energy benchmarking services that handle data migration, portal setup, and mandatory 3-year data verification in a single, unified and affordable process.